mrityunjay15/CodeAlpha_-MyPortfolio-Site/README.md

 🌐 My Portfolio Website

-This is my personal portfolio website created to showcase my Internship joureny At CodeAplha, highlight my skills, and display my projects.
+This is my personal portfolio website created to showcase my Internship joureny At CodeAlpha, highlight my skills, and display my projects.
 It is designed with a modern, responsive layout and smooth animations for an engaging user experience.

 📖 About the Project